nimbus-flight/thingiverse-to-slant3d/README.md

 pip install requirements.txt
 ```

-Update your api keys - Slant3D, GCP (buckets), and Thingiverse

 ```
 python -m flask --app main run
 ```

+Pass your api keys - Slant3D and Thingiverse in on localhost

+# to deploy to Google Cloud Run and Cloud Build
+update cloudbuild.yaml and create a cloud run and cloud build app